ChandanShastri/Sc_GUI/README.md

 # Sc_GUI_Java
-A Java GUI for Applications
+A Java GUI for Applications.